barqmoath/games-torrent-download-web-site/readme.md

-### Project Summary
+### Summary

-The project is simply a website where managers upload files for the games to be made available for download by the public All visitors can download files from the site
+The project is simply a website where managers upload files for the games to be made available for download by the users or visitors